FeilongWu/ENSO_forecast/README.md

 ```

 If you have pretrained models and datasets, put them under directores "/checkpoints/" and "/datasets/", respectively.
 All the output CNN models will be saved under "/checkpoints/" and output results will be saved under "/results/".
-### All the commands below are executed using Command Prompt unless specified otherwise.
+### All the commands below are executed using [Anaconda Prompt](https://www.anaconda.com/) unless specified otherwise.
 - Set the repository you just cloned as your working directory.
 The path to the directory may vary for different users.
 An example command is shown below:
 ```bash
 cd "C://Users//your//name//ENSO_forecast"